 *the Board of Education of the Mt.
 Diablo Unified School District Recognition and Appreciation Award for her Special Contribution to the students and schools of the District* the Jack and Jill

 *Nellie A. Thorton Distinguished Service to Children Award for Outstanding Community Work for Children

 Passionate about people, Phyllis welcomed everyone with her open-door policy.
 She hosted a book tour for her brother, Robert; held political fundraisers; and hosted yoga and swim classes in her home.
 Her friends looked forward to the McAfee’s annual party, complete with live music, an open bar, card tables, and a dance floor.
 Phyllis also enjoyed bowling, cooking, days at the races, and traveling.
 She and Travis embarked on over 40 cruises worldwide.
 She lived a rich, full life and will continue to spread universal, spiritual joy to all whom she touched through her nearly 93 years of life.

 Phyllis transitioned on Tuesday, March 3, 2020.
 She was preceded in death by the love of her life, Travis T. McAfee, “Mac,” and her older brother, Arthur Greene Jr. She is survived by her sister Daisy Sanford and brother Robert Greene; daughters Michelle McAfee and Monica Spiteri; grandchildren Alessio Mauro, Sophia Crocker, Nolan Krueger, Danny Spiteri Jr., and Christian Spiteri; and great-grandchildren Nyla and Theo Crocker.

-To plant a tree in memory of Phyllis W. Greene McAfee, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Phyllis W. Greene McAfee, please visit our floral store.